 What if InterpretBank could automatically prompt you - while you are interpreting - with the translations of the specialized terminology used at the conference, with numbers, abbreviations and places, without the need to perform any search?
 This is becoming reality now!
-Through the integration of Automatic Speech Recognition (ASR), InterpretBank (Windows only) will be able boost your interpreting quality, helping you with some difficult aspects of the interpreting process, namely terminology, numbers and proper names.
+Through the integration of Automatic Speech Recognition (ASR), InterpretBank (Windows only) will be able to boost your interpreting quality, helping you with some difficult aspects of the interpreting process, namely terminology, numbers and proper names.

-We have developed this new feature with simultaneous interpreters in mind, but it can be used also for other kinds of interpretation, for example in a Remote Interpreting setting.
+We have developed this experimental feature with simultaneous interpreters in mind, but it can be used also for other kinds of interpretation, for example in a Remote Interpreting setting.
 The incredible advancements in ASR technology that we have seen in the last couple of years have boosted the word rate precision to unprecedented values.
 Nowadays training is no more needed to reach high precision values, and the systems are getting more tolerant to signal noise, accents, etc. This is starting to make ASR feasible for the use in the interpreting setting.
 Of course, ASR is still not perfect, and there are situations as it still doesn't work the way we would like, for example with uncommon accents or too many people talking at the same time.
 However, in a classic interpreting setting the quality is already very good (see the following paper for some tests) the quality is expected to keep on increasing in the years to come.
 InterpretBank with speech-recognition will therefore get better and better.

 How does it work: InterpretBank takes the transcription generated by an ASR engine of choice (for example Dragon Naturally Speaking) and use it as an input to find: